Skip to main content

 • Injury.

 • No cause identified.
-Even after tests, in some cases the cause cannot be found.
+In some cases the cause cannot be found, even after tests.

 Bleeding which has not come from the gut

 Sometimes when blood is vomited, it has not come from the gut.
-For example, if you have had a nosebleed and then swallowed the blood, you may vomit blood.
-Also sometimes it can be difficult to tell whether the blood has been vomited up from the gut, or coughed up.
+For example, following a nosebleed, blood may be swallowed and then vomited.
+Sometimes it can be difficult to tell whether the blood has been vomited up from the gut, or coughed up from the lungs or throat.

 A note about anticoagulants

-Medicines like warfarin or the newer oral anticoagulants (such as rivaroxaban, apixaban and dabigatran - often called DOACs) are not thought to cause bleeding, but if you are bleeding they will make the bleeding worse.
+Medicines like warfarin or the newer oral anticoagulants (such as rivaroxaban, apixaban and dabigatran - often called DOACs) do not usually cause the bleeding but, if there is an underlying problem (such as an ulcer), they will make the bleeding worse.

 The upper gut